Are There Any 1 Year MHA Programs Online?

 Student Support: FAQs About Accelerated MHA Programs

-How long does an online accelerated MHA program typically take?
+How long does an accelerated online MHA program typically take?

 As you can see in the profiles section above, online accelerated MHA programs are typically completed over a single year of full-time study.
 However, there are accelerated online MHA programs with part-time options for students, which may be a good option for those with other personal or professional responsibilities.
 Part-time accelerated programs combine accelerated coursework with fewer courses per term, allowing you to complete your degree over two years of study.
 This approach mixes the convenience of an accelerated online program with more flexibility and a less intensive timeline.